Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Discussion

 \section{Discussion}

 We performed many-body calculations for a system of Pb adatoms on a Si(111) substrate, including the SOC and long-range Coulomb interactions.
 By investigating spatial collective electronic fluctuations in both, charge and spin channels, we observe a rich variety of different symmetry-broken charge- and spin-density wave phases in the low temperature regime by varying the doping level.
+Regarding the Mott physics, our results show a picture similar to that of Sn on Si(111): the system is a Mott insulator at half-filling, but immediately turns into a metal as soon as some small doping is introduced in the system~\cite{PhysRevLett.125.117001}.
 We find that the strong SOC in this material results in a very large Dzyaloshinskii–Moriya interaction comparable to the usual Heisenberg exchange interaction.
 This leads to the formation of \mbox{chiral-M} and \mbox{chiral-K} SDW phases, a signature of which have recently been observed in STM measurements~\cite{PhysRevLett.120.196402}.
 These chiral spin structures are compatible with magnetic skyrmion textures, as highlighted in previous theoretical calculations~\cite{PhysRevB.94.224418}.
 Tuning the doping level allows one to switch between the two chiral SDW phases and thus realize different kinds of spin structures with potential topological structure in one material.
 We note that a similar change of the magnetic ordering was proposed for a Si(111):Sn system by means of varying the local Coulomb interaction~\cite{PhysRevB.83.041104}.

 We also find that two different CDW orderings can appear in Si(111):Pb, and that their geometry is strongly affected by the doping level.
 The values of doping, at which the transition takes place, appear to be consistent with the intrinsic doping levels observed in this kind of systems~\cite{PhysRevLett.119.266802}.
 There is an on-going debate whether the ${3 \times 3}$ pattern of charge densities observed in experiments emerges in Si(111):Pb due to a dynamical symmetry breaking associated with strong electronic correlations~\cite{PhysRevLett.123.086401}, or by means of a structural transition~\cite{PhysRevB.104.045126}.
 We argue that the corresponding 1-up-2-down structure of Pb adatoms can be realized in the system upon either the structural transition from the ${\sqrt{3}\times\sqrt{3}}$ to the ${3\times3}$ phase, or the dynamical symmetry breaking towards the row-wise CDW phase, depending on the doping level and temperature.
 In addition, we find another CDW ordering in the system associated with the formation of a tripartite structure.